mjohnsonkansys/FloatingPointTests/README.md

 double:   5004860625372520.0000000000
 ```

-We now use these same generated numbers to calculate the mean with 3 different algorithm:
+We now use these same generated numbers to calculate the mean with 3 different algorithms:
 - Cumulative - adds each number to the mean individually, useful if the total count of numbers is unknown
 - Partial - divides each number by the total count first, then adds it to the mean
 - Simple - typical averaging method, add up all the numbers then divide by the total count